Tech-for-Sustainable-Development/.github/profile/README.md

 A young open community.

 Taking shape around people, projects and practical implementations.

+**Its people:** Students, recent graduates, young professionals, researchers, developers, designers, and anyone with something useful to contribute.

+**Its projects:** Research, prototypes, experiments, tools, and practical work around technology, sustainable development, environmental issues, governance, and local development.

+You can join with a research question, a technical idea, a local problem, a half-finished project, or simply an interest in working on something concrete.

 > **FROM HERE · FROM THERE · FROM EVERYWHERE**